hchen549/cs638/README.md

 - Determine the significance of each factor, especially COVID-19, in changing the bike path usage in Madison
 - Determine the causes for the different impact of COVID-19 on two distinct bike paths
 - Develop models to predict bicycle path usage in the near future

+## Visualize the impact of COVID-19

+Questions
+- Whether COVID19 has notable impact on the bike usage level
+- Whether COVID19 has consistent impact on different bike paths
+- What causes the COVID19 to show disparate effect on different bike paths (Internal factors: User composition.
+External factors: Location of bike path and availability of other transporation)